maudis73/skupper-example-gateway-reversed/README.md

 ## Step 6: Deploy the frontend and backend services

-For this example, we are running the frontend on Kubernetes and the backend as a local system process.
+For this example, we are running the backend on Kubernetes and the frontend as a local system process.

-Use `kubectl create deployment` to deploy the frontend service in `hello-world`.
+Use `kubectl create deployment` to deploy the backend service in `hello-world`.

-Change to the `backend` directory and use `python python/main.py` to start the backend process.
+Change to the `frontend` directory and use `python python/main.py` to start the backend process.
 You can run this in a different terminal if you prefer.